 Melatonin - Patches are helpful and delay when I need to get up to pee and help me get back to sleep.
 Maybe help a little with getting to sleep also.
 Don't forget to remove the patch; it seems to keep acting.
 Melatonin tablets (even extended release) and drops in various does all make it more likely I will wake up after 3-4 hours and not be able to get back to sleep :( (and most give me bad gas as well).
 The patch I use is 5mg melatonin and 4mg GABA and I recently discovered that half a patch seems to work just as well and with less skin irritation.
 A quarter patch seems somewhat less effective but also doesn't make me as tired when I forget to take it off the next day.
 Does get weaker with constant use; I'm not sure the best plan to keep full strength but I'm gussing a couple days off a month may be enough.

 Uridine - Helps me get to sleep faster and feel more rested on less sleep (this effect might improve with regular usage).
-Does not delay when I need to pee but makes it easier to get back to sleep (but not as reliably as phenibut or baclofen).
-Helps me get a little more sleep than I would without anything but alone isn't enough.
+Does not delay when I need to pee but makes it easier to get back to sleep (but not as reliably as phenibut or baclofen and this seems to go away with regular use).
+Helps me feel more rested than I would without anything but alone isn't enough.
 Can be taken with phenibut or baclofen.
 For sleep, 150mg uridine monophosphate taken sublingually seems best.
 See below for more.

 L-Theanine - I haven't tried it on its own yet, but it seems like it may have an additional positive effect on sleep quality when I take 100mg with uridine or phenibut (haven't tried with melatonin yet; it might be a bad idea to take with phenibut, see below).
 I don't know yet if it loses effectiveness over time.
 Improves flavor when taking bad tasting powders with soy milk and would probably be great in sauces (FDA GRAS as an ingredient).
 Least expensive option at <$1/month from Powder City (not counting shipping).